How To Repot An Orchid With Air Roots

 Most orchids will need to be repotted every one to two years, depending on the condition of the potting media and the potted roots.
 Let me explain.

 Potting media slowly degrades over time.
-This is accelerated if the orchids are watered frequently or if orchid fertilizer is used often.
+This time frame is accelerated if the orchids are watered frequently or if orchid fertilizer is used often.

 If the orchid potting media has started to break down, or if you notice the potting media is not as airy or well-draining as before, you will need to repot your orchid.